 From the late 15th century to the early 19th century, Spain may have controlled a lot of overseas territories, but it had its fingers in a lot of pies.
 Due to various marriage alliances and inheritance, Spain had sway in parts of Italy, France, Germany, Belgium, and the entire Netherlands – which was actually known as the Spanish Netherlands from 1556 to 1714.

 6. Spain has a load of islands

+On any Spain itinerary, you’ll be hitting up some beaches.
 It’s not just the Iberian Peninsula where you’ll find Spanish territory.
-There are the famous Balearic Islands in the Mediterranean sea – including the very famous party island of Ibiza, of course – and then way out in the Atlantic Ocean, there are the Canary Islands.
+There are the famous Balearic Islands in the Mediterranean Sea – including the very famous party island of Ibiza, of course – and then way out in the Atlantic Ocean, there are the Canary Islands.

 There are also the Plazas de soberanía just off the Mediterranean coast of Morocco.